Pathuriaghata: The Mullick family

 Next to the turrets of Tagore Castle on Prasanna Kumar Tagore Street is the house of the Mullick family topped by classical statuary.
 Three large structures have already come up next to these, one of them is the Burrabazar branch of Metropolitan School, established in 1887.
 Jadulal Mullick (1844-1894) had numerous contributions in social and law spheres.
 At one time he donated enormously to the Oriental Seminary from where he had passed Entrance, school-leaving examination.
 Jadulal Mullick has a road named after him in the area.
 His son, Manmathanath Mullick, bought a pair of zebras from Alipore Zoological Gardens to pull his carriage through the streets of Kolkata.
 He had nine types of carriages and a stable full of horses.
 One of the grandsons of Jadulal Mullick, Prodyunno Kumar Mullick had 35 cars, out of which 10 were Rolls-Royce.
 The Mullicks have contributed enormously for charitable purposes.
 The courtyard of Jadulal Mullick's house has intricate cast iron works, one of the finest in Kolkata.

 The Ghosh family

 The Ghosh family came to Pathuriaghata from Keshpur at the time of Warren Hastings.
 It is said that Warren Hastings and his wife visited the Ghosh family.
 Khelat Chandra Ghosh (1829-1878), grandson of Hasting’s banyan (clerk) Ramlochan Ghosh, moved out of the old family house at 46 Pathuriaghata Street to a new house at 47 Pathuriaghata Street.
 The family made a substantial contribution in music and charity.
 There is a lane named after him in Ward No. 24 (not shown in the map alongside).
-The lineage at 47 Pathuriaghata Street was Babu Khelat Ghosh, Babu Romanath Ghosh, Babu Siddheswar Ghosh (who patronized the famous Author Bibhuti Bhushan Bandopadhyay) and his brother Babu Aukhoy Ghosh.
-Presently the All Bengal Music Conference is held at 47 Pathuriaghata Street and is patronized by Babu Pradeep Ghosh This mansion is filled with marble sculptures, paintings, crystal chandeliers and other art objects.
-In the year 1849, Raycharan Ghosh (zamindar) moved out of Kolkata and thus another family tree of the Ghosh family found lineage.
-His son Upendranath Ghosh was the Attorney General for the Awadh district under the British India Empire.
-Upendranath's first son Lalit Kumar Ghosh unified the families back and constructed a mansion near Rashbehari Avenue in Kolkata and wanted to keep one of the oldest Durga Puja traditions in Kolkata alive by entrusting the sons of the family with the responsibility.
-The Durga Puja and its traditions continue to be followed by the current members of the family.
-Now the Durga Puja and its traditions continue to be followed by the sons of the family - Rajiv Ghosh(Tom), Soumik Ghosh (Jimmy) and Ronit Ghosh(Pip).
+This mansion is filled with marble sculptures, paintings, crystal chandeliers and other art objects.

 The wife of former president of the Board of Control for Cricket in India and the International Cricket Council, Jagmohan Dalmiya, hails from this family.
 The lineage of this family is amongst the oldest in Calcutta and can be traced back to 13 generations on records.